How do I remove the obstacles in my way?

 03 WHO THIS IS FOR

-— People who want to be heard — privately, or in the world.
-Who have a story, a perspective, a voice that hasn’t yet found its full expression.
+People who want to be heard, privately or in the world, and know they have a story, a perspective, or a voice that hasn’t yet found its full expression.

-— People who think they have a communication problem, a confidence problem, or a visibility problem — and are willing to discover what’s underneath.
-People who want to take their space, make their voices heard.
+People who think they have a communication problem, a confidence problem, or a visibility problem, and are willing to discover what’s underneath.
+People who want to take up space and make their voices heard.

 The inner work of understanding your own story is also, always, the beginning of something that reaches outward.
 When we understand ourselves better, we express ourselves from a place of inner knowing — and in doing so, we touch something in others.
 We help them rethink their own story.